 Natives of the tropical Central and South American jungles, Philodendrons provide an ever-growing assortment of dazzling and dependable foliage houseplants.
 And this velvety-leafed vine is one you'll want to add to your collection.

 Soft, new leaves emerge green with a bronze tinge, and are purple-red underneath.
 As they grow, the leaves turn darker green.
-Leaves grow alternately on slender stems, which will eventually trail -- or readily climb, if given support.
+Those heart-shaped leaves grow alternately on slender stems, which will eventually trail -- or readily climb, if given support.

 Pinch your plant.
 You'll get a fuller, bushier houseplant by pinching off the growing tips.
 Stems will branch out if pinched off after a leaf node (the place where the leaf is attached to a stem).